 About Kevin Gaughan

 Kevin Gaughan is a local civic leader and nationally-known expert on government reform and community renewal.

-With ideas, energy, and the ability to inspire, he has changed both local government and the way the Western New York community views itself.

-Kevin brought regional cooperation to our area, as the Washington Post wrote, "through the force of his own will."
-For his efforts to improve governance and preserve Buffalo's heritage, Buffalo News columnist Donn Esmonde has called Kevin "the conscience of our community."
+With ideas, energy, and the ability to inspire, Kevin brought regional cooperation to Western New York, as the Washington Post wrote, "through the force of his own will."
+For his efforts to improve governance and preserve Buffalo's heritage, Buffalo News senior columnist Donn Esmonde has called Kevin "the conscience of our community."